rclone/rclone/CONTRIBUTING.md

 ## Commit messages ##

-Please make the first line of your commit message a summary of the change, and prefix it with the directory of the change followed by a colon.
+Please make the first line of your commit message a summary of the change that a user (not a developer) of rclone would like to read, and prefix it with the directory of the change followed by a colon.
 The changelog gets made by looking at just these first lines so make it good!

 If you have more to say about the commit, then enter a blank line and carry on the description.
 Remember to say why the change was needed - the commit itself shows what was changed.

+Writing more is better than less.
+Comparing the behaviour before the change to that after the change is very useful.
+Imagine you are writing to yourself in 12 months time when you've forgotten everything about what you just did and you need to get up to speed quickly.

 If the change fixes an issue then write `Fixes #1234` in the commit message.
 This can be on the subject line if it will fit.
 If you